QENSlibrary/QENSmodels/tools/README.rst

-This folder contains tools to extract information from the QENS models
+This folder contains tools to extract information from the QENS models or to help users converting units

+* ``Convert_units.ipynb``

+  This notebook gives a few references and tips to convert physical units in order to be able to use the QENS models if the experimental data are expressed in different units.

 * ``Explore_model.ipynb``

   This notebook displays the characteristics of a selected model of the QENS library: the peak half-width half-maximum (\ *hwhm*\ ), the elastic incoherent structure factor (\ *eisf*\ ) and the quasielastic incoherent structure factor (\ *qisf*\ ).

 * ``Test_models.ipynb``

   This notebook displays *S(omega,q)* in linear and log scale for a selected model from the QENS library.
 This model can be convoluted with a Gaussian instrument profile .

 * ``run_tests.sh``